Commercial hire purchase

 - Defaulting.
 Remember that you do not own the car, so the implications of defaulting on payments may cost you all the other payments you’ve made.
 If you keep defaulting on payments, the financier may decide to repossess their car.

 - High debt.
 Again, you don’t own the car until you fully settle the loan amount and interest.
 It’s therefore important to make smart financial decisions when it comes to the choice of car.
 The choice is yours and you might want to consider going for a car that is well within your budget.
 You need a loan that is manageable.

 How to apply for a commercial hire purchase car loan

 Companies, partnerships, sole traders and individuals are all eligible for commercial hire purchase car loans.
-However, the car needs to be for business use or income purposes.
+However, the car needs to be for business use or income purposes and is covered by commercial motor insurance.
 Before you can apply for a commercial hire purchase car loan, it’s recommended that you compare what different lenders are offering.

 For commercial hire purchase car loans, lenders generally require you to contact them directly to apply.
 The lender will then require that you fill out an application form and request that you supply the necessary personal and financial details.